Fay1Altheeb/Conect_Four_Contest/README.md

 # Connect Four Move Prediction Using Machine Learning

+This project was developed as part of a Kaggle competition focused on predicting the optimal next move in Connect Four.

 A supervised machine learning approach to predicting the optimal next move in Connect Four using feature engineering and ensemble models.

 ---